DanuserLab/u-register/README.md

 5. Sample the fluorescence in each window.
 And you’re done!

 ### Software Updates
+#### New in Version 2.1:
 Windowing has been renamed to **u-register**.
 Please select **u-register** from the analysis packages list to run the software.

+#### New in Version 2.0:
+- Added an optional step, Generate Summation Channel, before the Segmentation step
+- Added an optional step, Trembling Correction, after the Segmentation step and before the Mask Refinement step
+- Updated the MSA (Multi-Scale Automatic) Segmentation step

 ----------------------
 ### Danuser Lab Links
 [Danuser Lab Website](https://www.danuserlab-utsw.org/)